Annual Campus Security and Fire Safety Report

 University of Notre Dame Procedures for Student Housing Evacuation During Fires

 The following are a list of the University’s student housing evacuation procedures for students to take during fires.
-The listed pages are where these can be found in the du Lac Guide to Student Life at Notre Dame.

 Fire Emergency Instructions